civil-society-dev/civilsociety.dev/content/learning/language-models/index.md

 title: "Language Models: Understanding AI in the Context of Civil Society"
 date: 2025-01-15
 featureImageCaption: "dvgodoy (https://commons.wikimedia.org/wiki/file:Transformer,-full-architecture.png), 'Transformer, full architecture', https://creativecommons.org/licenses/by/4.0/legalcode"
 summary: "Language models are reshaping how we interact with technology, but they also raise critical questions about control, transparency, and the future of human agency.
-This article explores language models through the lens of civil society values, examining their implications for digital sovereignty and how organizations can navigate this complex landscape."
+This article explores language models through the lens of civil society values, examining their implications for digital self-determination and how organizations can navigate this complex landscape."
 ---

 ## Introduction

 Large Language Models (LLMs) have rapidly transformed from research curiosities to everyday tools.
 These systems, trained on vast corpora of human-written text, have demonstrated remarkable capabilities in understanding and generating human language, powering applications from automated assistants to content creation tools.
 For civil society organizations, these technologies represent both opportunity and challenge—tools that can amplify effectiveness and reach, but also systems that raise profound questions about centralization, control, and the future of human agency.

-In this article, we examine language models through the lens of civil society values, exploring how these technologies work, their implications for digital sovereignty, and pathways to harnessing their benefits while minimizing risks to autonomy and independence.
+In this article, we examine language models through the lens of civil society values, exploring how these technologies work, their implications for digital self-determination, and pathways to harnessing their benefits while minimizing risks to autonomy and independence.

 ## What Are Language Models?